 The MSM-Finance program is 30-credit-hour program that can be completed in as little as two semesters.
-The program offers the flexibility of staying longer and taking additional electives, having a capstone project experience, and the opportunity to complete an internship during the summer break, to reinforce learning.
+The program offers the flexibility of staying longer and taking additional electives, having a capstone project experience, and the opportunity to apply for internship opportunities on a competitive basis during the summer break, to reinforce learning.
 Thus, the program can be completed in 9, 12, 16, or 21 months, such that you can tailor the pace with which you move through the program to suit your own professional development goals.
 You can transition right into our master's program after completing your undergraduate degree.
 No work experience is needed.
 Typical undergraduate majors include business, economics, physics, biology, accounting, engineering and math.

 Lessons learned in our MSM-Finance program go beyond quantitative skills.
 Students gain a solid background in focused financial theory and often gain a network of regional, national and international business contacts.
 When asked what life skills they'll take away from the program, graduating MSM-Finance students often mention that they learned how to:

 - Speak and understand the language of business

 - Pitch an idea

 - Work effectively with superiors, co-workers and groups

 - Manage time more effectively

 - Take feedback and deal with pressure and frustration

 - Finance can be more of an art than an exact science